farr/PointwiseKDEs.jl/README.md

 One thing lacking currently in Julia is a generic Gaussian KDE in multiple dimensions, similar to `scipy`'s `gaussian_kde`.
 This package provides exactly that: a constructor that takes a matrix of points in arbitrary dimension and constructs the Gaussian KDE density as a `MultivariateDistribution` from [`Distributions.jl`](https://github.com/JuliaStats/Distributions.jl).
 Bandwidth is chosen following Scott's rule.

+Unlike [KernelDensity.jl](https://github.com/JuliaStats/KernelDensity.jl), the cost to evaluate the density from a `PointwiseKDE` scales linearly with the number of input points; the cost to draw a point from the KDE is constant.

 ## Construct a KDE

 ```juliarepl